This page is intended for use by clinicians at Queen Elizabeth Hospital Birmingham as a guideline for referring patients to Cardiology.

 If you suspect a cardiology emergency or need to speak directly with the Cardiology team, please contact:

-- cardiac nurses via switchboard from Monday to Sunday, 08:00 - 20:00
+- Cardiac nurses (Tel: ext.
+12536) from Monday to Sunday, 08:00-20:00

-- cardiology registrar via switchboard who will be available at all hours
+- Cardiology registrar (Tel: ext.
+12065) available at all hours

-- Refer all patients via PICS (Requests > Cardiology Review Referral
+- Refer all patients via PICS (Requests > Cardiology Review Referral)

 - Between Monday to Sunday from 08:00-20:00, referrals will be triaged by cardiology nurses and the patient will be reviewed accordingly